TobiasGuy/Tic-Tac-Toe/README.md

 Separated into sections as follows: # TODO, # TEST PHASE, # COMPLETED + TESTED.
 Sections are pretty self explanatory.
 Putting everything in the test phase section until I'm in the finishing touches on the program, this is like a "final check" (code is made, but not signed off on yet)
 Fixed plan

+#### 5 Made the skeleton for game ending
+Preemptively made the return values for check_board when the game is supposed to end but commented them out for now Made checks accordingly to break out of the while True current game loop Added the logic to display the winner and start a new game again after 2 seconds